 The Export Macros command in the File menu exports the selected macros to a file that you can import on another Mac.
-This is one way to transfered macros from one Mac to another.
+This is one way to transfered macros from one Mac to another or to share macros with friends or colleagues.